alicanyilmazz/CS-Notes/README.md

 -You will see the ` customerDal.Add(customer);`  code and it will add the person to the database according to the database type given previously.

-- This code structure is generally used when you are a `  junior software developer` .

 - **Next time we'll look at how we can make this code better.**

 - **If you can't wait, please check out the code in the SustainabilityWithReferences folder.**